-Bill Murray net worth and salary: Bill Murray is an American comedian, actor, writer and producer who has a net worth of $180 million.
+Bill Murray is an American comedian, actor, writer, and producer who has a net worth of $180 million.
 After a long and illustrious career, Bill Murray has emerged as a true comedic legend.
 Murray's deadpan delivery and unique acting style make him a worthy addition to virtually any film, earning him countless awards.

-Early Life: William James Murray was born on September 21st of 1950 in Evanston, Illinois, and was raised in a suburb of Chicago alongside 8 siblings in a large Irish-Catholic family.
-Three of his siblings would go on to be actors, although his father died when Murray was 17 – too early to witness his son's success.
-That being said, he appeared in many of his high school's theater productions during his youth.
+William James Murray was born on September 21st of 1950 in Evanston, Illinois, and was raised in a suburb of Chicago alongside eight siblings in a large Irish-Catholic family.
+Three of his siblings would go on to be actors, although his father died when Murray was 17 – too early to witness his children's success.
+Bill appeared in many of his high school's theater productions during his youth.

 After high school, things didn't go well for Murray.
 He attended pre-medical school but quickly dropped out and returned home.
 At age 20, he was caught at Chicago's O'Hare airport with 10 pounds of marijuana that he allegedly intended to sell.
 He was convicted but was given probation instead of serving jail time.

 After his run-in with the law, Bill Murray was invited by his brother to join a comedy troupe in Chicago.
 After achieving success as a comedian, he traveled to New York and joined "The National Lampoon Radio Hour."
 This eventually led to Murray appearing in an off-Broadway adaptation of a "National Lampoon" show, which in turn caught the attention of the producers of "Saturday Night Live with Howard Cosell."